ITfoxtec/ITfoxtec.Identity/README.md

 * **Support .NET 6.0**
 * **Support .NET Standard 2.0**

-> You can use the [JWT tool](https://www.foxids.com/tools/Jwt) to decode tokens and create self-signed certificates with the [certificate tool](https://www.foxids.com/tools/Certificate).
+> You can use the [JWT tool](https://www.foxids.com/tools/jwt) to decode tokens and create self-signed certificates with the [certificate tool](https://www.foxids.com/tools/certificate).

 ### Support
-Please ask your question on <a href="https://stackoverflow.com/">Stack Overflow</a> and email a link to <a href="mailto:support@itfoxtec.com?subject=ITfoxtec Identity">support@itfoxtec.com</a> for me to answer.<br />
+Please ask your question on <a href="https://stackoverflow.com/">Stack Overflow</a> and email a link to <a href="mailto:support@foxids.com?subject=ITfoxtec Identity">support@foxids.com</a>.